zvxzdx/runeforge-wiki-ru/specific-guide/3d-modelling/Replacing-Champion-With-a-Completely-Different-Model.md

 ![33.png](/user-pictures/goat/custommodels/33.png =x300)

-And try to place it like the original weapon was, put it somewhere on the weapon bone, as close as the original weapon's position.
+And try to place it like the original weapon was, put it somewhere on the weapon bone, as close as possible to the original weapon's position.

 ![34.png](/user-pictures/goat/custommodels/34.png =x300)
 </details>